Heli skiing is an elitist sport on snow. Getting to remote mountain locations

 3. Think about the kind of skiing you want, and get in shape.
-Some heli ski
+You don't want

-outfits, like the Monashees, ski in the trees - so high alpine weather and
+includes more skiing in the trees than big snow fields - so high alpine weather and

 avalanche danger are reduced, but heli glade skiing is different from the photos